 Try using this functionality once from your device to confirm the download location.

-You may also use the Finder app or filtering options in Downloads folder to find the appropriate file in no time.
+You may also use the Finder app or several useful filtering options in Downloads folder to find the appropriate file in no time.

 iOS Platform –

-iOS is a completely different operating system.
+iOS is an entirely different operating system.
 It doesn’t display files and folders in Mac OS style, so it becomes difficult to find them especially when you’re dealing with large no. of photos or videos.

 So, where does AirDrop save files on iOS devices?

-Well, it uses different technique to make your files available on individual apps.
+Well, it uses a different technique to make your files available on individual apps.

-For ex.
-Photos airdropped from Mac OS or other devices will be saved in Photos app of your iPhone, iPad or iPod Touch.
+For eg., Photos airdropped from Mac OS or other devices will be saved in Photos app of your iPhone, iPad or iPod Touch.

 Sounds confusing?
 Here’s a quick breakdown of how you should find the airdropped files on your devices –